droglenc/NCMTH107/resources/Syllabus-Current.md

 ----

-## Accomodations
+## Accommodations
-It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law.  *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.  *If you have not yet established services* through OAR, but have a condition that requires accommodations (e.g., mental health; attention-related; or learning, vision, hearing, physical or health impacts), you should contact OAR (Ponzio 231 or 715-682-1387) or [Donna Jones-Ilsley, Coordinator of Student Accessibility Resources](mailto:djones-ilsley@northland.edu).
+It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law.  *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.  *If you have not yet established services* through OAR, but have a condition that requires accommodations (e.g., attention, learning, vision, hearing, mental, physical, or other health related concern), you should contact OAR (Ponzio 231 or 715-682-1387) or [Donna Jones-Ilsley, Coordinator of Student Accessibility Resources](mailto:djones-ilsley@northland.edu).